HylandSoftware/terraform-plan-action/README.md

 # Terraform Plan Action

 This action wraps `terraform plan` to allow the plan and plan status to be posted as a status check in a pull request.
-This enhances the terraform examples that uses an inline action to post a comment to a PR.
+This enhances the terraform examples that use an inline action to post a comment to a PR.

 The following arguments are automatically added to `terraform plan -no-color -input=false`.  `no-color` is added since coloring won't be preserved in the output.  `-input=false` is added to prevent the action from asking for input of a missing variable.
 This can cause the pipeline to pause and continue to churn billable minutes while not proceeding.